 In July of 2015 he had a solo exhibition at Remsenburg Academy, entitled Daylight & Darkness.
 The paintings in this show explored the relationships and intersections between the natural and man-made worlds, and how light and the absence of light can evoke emotions and ideas that run counter to conventional expectations.

-In June of 2017 East End Arts and Peconic Landing presented Peter’s series of genre paintings in an exhibition entitled Palm Beach Stories, in the auditorium at Peconic Landing, Jamesport, New York.
+In June of 2017 East End Arts and Peconic Landing presented Peter’s series of genre paintings in an exhibition entitled Palm Beach Stories, in the auditorium at Peconic Landing, Greenport, NY.
 This series of paintings, each three-foot-six high by six feet wide, is set in the sub-topical environment of southern Florida, and draws on the artist’s long career in film and his love of movies.

 Each painting evokes a different movie genre and contains narrative threads that reflect elements of that genre.
 The images visit the worlds of the crime thriller, science fiction, romance, disaster, and black comedy.